An Unexpected Voiceover Journey

 - Have Fun!

 I finished the episodes in half the time allotted, and the producer (who I’d never worked with before) said “If I’d known you were that good I’d have given you the lead”.
-I was beyond flattered, and as we made our way to the EP’s office (the guy who’d recommended me in the first place), I wondered “But why was I given this part?”.
+Hah!
+Way to make a girl feel good.
+As he escorted me back to the EP’s office (the guy who’d recommended me in the first place), I had to wonder “Why was I given this part?”.

 What makes you Memorable?

-The Executive Producer and I rode the elevator down together, catching up on our respective lives over the last couple of years, and once we were in the courtyard I asked him that very question.
+The Executive Producer and I rode the elevator down together, catching up on our respective lives over the last couple of years.
+Once we were in the courtyard I asked him that very question.

 “Why did you choose me?”
 I said.
 “I mean it’s a foreign spy show, so I get not having an American accent isn’t such a big deal, but why me?
 After all these years, and when you’ve got so many other folks to choose from?”.